th0masb/jflow/README.md

 ```
 well I definitely think so.

 Is using all the implementation machinery for parallelising operations in a sequential context efficient?
-Does it naturally lead to encouraging the use of immutable collections?
+Does use of streams naturally lead to encouraging the use of immutable collections?
 Well I need to do some benchmarking for the first question but I can quite safely say that the answer to the second question is no. It seems that encouraging use of higher order functions is good but encouraging one of the fundamental tenets of FP - immutability - isn't worth it.
 Immutability and null-safety are the default approaches here.

-Additionally the constraints on consuming streams in a custom way can be prohibitively restrictive for even very simple use cases, an example is drawing a polygon represented by a stream of points onto a JavaFX canvas **without caching the points first**.
+The constraints on consuming streams in a custom way can be prohibitively restrictive for even very simple use cases, an example is drawing a polygon represented by a stream of points onto a JavaFX canvas **without caching the points first**.
 This is a trivial task with the polygon represented by an **iterator** of points since we can easily apply custom logic in the consumption of the iterator.
 No such luck with a stream.

-So to conclude, this library adds functionality in the style of Streams with some tweaks to the API in a way optimised for sequential operations.
+To conclude, this library adds functionality in the style of Streams with some tweaks to the API in a way optimised for sequential operations.
 At a deeper level it trades potential parallelism for flexibility in custom consumption (e.g. for use in algorithms).
 To this end it should be seen as a lightweight complement to Steams, not a replacement.

 #### API examples